Interactions-Nexus/Nexus-Wiki/tritium++/names.md

 ##### get/name, get/global, get/local

 `name` : Required to **identify** the Name of the name object.
-The name should be in the format name (for local and global names) username:name (for local names) or namespace::name (for names in a namespace).
+The name should be in the format name (for local and global names), username:name (for local names) or namespace::name (for names in a namespace).
 This is optional if the `address` is provided

 `address` : Required to **identify** the register address of the name.
 This is optional if the `name` is provided.